 - May be blatant and intentional and involve an overt action, a threat or reprisal, or may be subtle and indirect, with a coercive aspect that is unstated. - May be committed by anyone, regardless of gender, age, position, or authority.
-While there is often a power differential between two persons, perhaps due to differences in age, social, educational, or employment relationships, harassment can occur in any context. - May be committed by a stranger, an acquaintance, or someone with whom the complainant has an intimate or sexual relationship. - May be committed by or against an individual or may be a result of the actions of an organization or group. - May occur by or against an individual of any sex, gender identity, gender expression, or sexual orientation. - May occur in the classroom, in the workplace, in residential settings, over electronic media (including the internet, telephone, and text), or in any other setting. - May be a one-time event or part of a pattern of behavior. - May be committed in the presence of others or when the parties are alone. - May be communication-based involving sexually graphic, threating or vulgar images, text messages, videos or social media posts. - May affect the complainant and/or third parties who witness or observe harassment. - Sexually harassing behaviors differ in type and severity and can range from subtle verbal harassment to unwelcome physical contact.
+While there is often a power differential between two persons, perhaps due to differences in age, social, educational or employment relationships; harassment can occur in any context.

+- May be committed by a stranger, an acquaintance, or someone with whom the complainant has an intimate or sexual relationship. - May be committed by or against an individual or may be a result of the actions of an organization or group. - May occur by or against an individual of any sex, gender identity, gender expression, or sexual orientation. - May occur in the classroom, in the workplace, in residential settings, over electronic media (including the internet, telephone, and text), or in any other setting. - May be a one-time event or part of a pattern of behavior. - May be committed in the presence of others or when the parties are alone. - May be communication-based involving sexually graphic, threating or vulgar images, text messages, videos or social media posts. - May affect the complainant and/or third parties who witness or observe harassment.